-In the decades that have followed, Social Security has become one of the federal government’s most successful and essential programs.
-Despite all our efforts to encourage savings and investment, the private retirement picture has not changed much in recent decades.
-Even today, barely half of all workers have access to retirement plans at work, and millions reach retirement age without enough private savings to provide an adequate living in retirement.
+In the decades that followed, Social Security has become one of the federal government’s most successful and essential programs.
+Despite all our efforts to encourage savings and investment, the private retirement picture has deteriorated in recent decades.
+Even today, barely half of all workers participate in retirement plans at work, and millions reach retirement age without enough private savings to provide an adequate living in retirement.
 Social Security is still the foundation for most seniors’ retirement.
-Without this critical safety-net program, over half of all older Americans would fall into poverty.
+Without this critical safety-net program, almost 40 percent of all older Americans would fall into poverty.
 More than many other federal programs, Social Security does exactly what it was designed to do – it gives retired people a secure, basic income for as long as they live.

-Over time, Congress has made adjustments to the program in order to address changing times and fiscal challenges.
+Over time, Congress has adjusted the program to address changing times and fiscal challenges.
 The last major changes to the program came in 1983, when the Social Security program was facing imminent insolvency.
 At that time, Congress passed a package of changes recommended by the National Commission on Social Security Reform, also known as the Greenspan Commission.
-Among its major provisions, the amendments accelerated previously scheduled increases in the payroll tax to its current level, began a very slow phase-in of a two-year increase in the retirement age (from age 65 to 67) over a 45 year period of time, covered federal employees for the first time, and enacted a tax on some of the Social Security benefits of higher-income retirees.
+Among its major provisions, the amendments accelerated previously scheduled increases in the payroll tax to its current level, began a very slow phase-in of a two-year increase in the retirement age (from age 65 to 67) over a 45-year period of time, covered federal employees for the first time, and enacted a tax on the Social Security benefits of some retirees.
 These changes helped prepare Social Security for the anticipated retirements of the baby boom generation and extended the solvency of the Trust Funds for decades.

 Social Security Benefits

-The Social Security system contributes to the well-being of Americans by providing a foundation of retirement income that permits seniors to live in dignity, while also providing support to younger family members who may have caregiver responsibilities.
+The Social Security system contributes to the well-being of Americans by providing a foundation of retirement income that permits seniors to live in dignity.
 In addition to retirement and spousal benefits, workers receive insurance protection that benefits workers and their dependents if the wage earner becomes disabled or dies.
-In fact, while the vast majority of individuals who receive Social Security are retirees and their family members, nearly 20 percent of all Social Security beneficiaries are disabled workers and their families.
-Ten percent of beneficiaries qualify as the survivors of deceased workers.
+In fact, while most individuals who receive Social Security are retirees and their family members, 13.6 percent of all Social Security beneficiaries are disabled workers and their families.
+Nine percent of beneficiaries qualify as the survivors of deceased workers.
 No other wage-replacement program – public or private – offers the protection Americans receive from the Social Security program.

-At the end of 2015, nearly 60 million people were receiving approximately $876 billion in Social Security benefits: 43 million retired workers and their dependents, 6.1 million survivors of deceased workers, and 10.8 million disabled workers and their families.
-That same year, an estimated 167 million people had earnings covered by Social Security and paid payroll taxes.
+In 2022, 65.8 million people were receiving more than $1.1 trillion in Social Security benefits: 51 million retired workers and their dependents, 5.8 million survivors of deceased workers, and 8.9 million disabled workers and their family members.
+That same year, an estimated 180 million people had earnings covered by Social Security and paid payroll taxes.

 To qualify for retirement benefits, a typical worker must have earned 40 Social Security credits, which usually requires 10 years of work.
 Contributions are made through payroll taxes, divided between workers and their employers.
-Employees pay 6.2 percent of their incomes (up to a ceiling of $7,347 in 2016), with employers contributing another 6.2 percent (subject to the same $7,347 ceiling).
-Self-employed workers pay 12.4 percent of their income, subject to a ceiling of $14,694.
-In 2016, the maximum amount of an individual’s earnings that are subject to this tax is $118,500.
-Earnings over this limit are not taxed.
+Employees pay 6.2 percent of their incomes up to a ceiling of $147,000 in 2022, $160,200 in 2023, with employers contributing another 6.2 percent subject to the same ceiling amounts.
+Self-employed individuals pay 12.4 percent of their income, subject to the same maximum taxable amounts.

-In 2016, the average monthly retirement benefit is $1,340 for an individual and $2,210 for a couple, both receiving benefits.
-Disabled workers receive an average of $1,166 per month, while the benefit for a widow with two children average $2,647 per month.
-The value of the life insurance provided to survivors through Social Security is over $612,000 and the value of disability protection for a young disabled worker with a spouse and 2 children is about $580,000.
+In 2023, the average monthly retirement benefit is $1,827 for an individual.
+Disabled workers receive an average of $1,483 per month, while the benefit for a widow with two children averages $3,520 per month.
+The value of the life insurance provided to survivors through Social Security is over $725,000 and the value of disability protection for a young disabled worker with a spouse and 2 children is about $580,000.

 Social Security’s Finances

-By 2034, the assets saved up in the Trust Funds are projected to be depleted, and only incoming payroll tax revenues will be available to pay benefits.
-This income is expected to be enough to pay about 79 percent of the promised benefits.
-While this shortfall poses a challenge, it in no way constitutes a crisis and can be resolved by a number of options that are available to policymakers that are consistent with how such shortfalls have resolved in the past and that do not result in cuts to seniors’ benefits.
+By 2035, the assets saved up in the Trust Funds are projected to be depleted, and only incoming payroll tax revenues will be available to pay benefits.
+This income is expected to be enough to pay about 80 percent of the promised benefits.
+While this shortfall poses a challenge, it in no way constitutes a crisis and can be resolved by a number of options that are available to policymakers that are consistent with how such shortfalls have been resolved in the past and that do not result in cuts to Social Security benefits.

 The Importance of Social Insurance

-Unlike private retirement plans, Social Security has broader policy goals than merely providing retirement benefits.
-Social Security was also established to protect our most vulnerable citizens from falling into poverty, raise the standard of living for lower-income workers, and provide financial security to the spouses and dependent children in the event of a worker’s disability or death.
+Unlike private retirement plans, Social Security has broader objectives than only providing retirement benefits.
+Social Security was also established to protect our most vulnerable citizens from falling into poverty, raise the standard of living for lower-income workers, and provide financial security to spouses and dependent children in the event of a worker’s disability or death.

 Under Social Security all workers contribute to a universal pool of funds from which benefits are paid.
 Social Security financing is shared equally by employer and employee, is portable from job to job, provides inflation-adjusted benefits, and covers all earnings over a working lifetime up to the taxable wage base.
-The benefit formula is weighted in favor of workers with lower average lifetime earnings.
+The progressive benefit formula provides a more generous benefit to workers with lower average lifetime earnings.

 Social Security Is More than Just a Retirement Plan

-Social Security means life insurance for workers and their families: About one-third of today’s 20 year olds will die or become disabled before their reaching full retirement age of 67.
+Social Security means life insurance for workers and their families: About one in nine of today’s 20-year-olds will die before reaching the full retirement age of 67.
 Many workers do not have life insurance to protect their families from the loss of the earnings of their primary breadwinner.
-What workers may not realize is that their payroll taxes entitle their families to survivor’s benefits, providing life insurance protection worth over $612,000.
+What workers may not realize is that their payroll taxes entitle their families to survivor’s benefits, providing life insurance protection worth over $725,000.

 What Social Security Means for Seniors

 Social Security is the cornerstone of retirement: From the program’s beginning, Social Security was intended to be a base of protection, supplemented by private pensions and savings, not an individual’s sole source of retirement income.
 Today, nine out of ten people over age 65 receive Social Security benefits.
-Nearly two out of every three Social Security beneficiaries receive over half of their income from Social Security, and it’s the only source of income for nearly one-in-five seniors.
-Without Social Security, almost half of older Americans (43 percent) would live in poverty.
+More than half of seniors receive over half of their income from Social Security, and it provides at least 90 percent of income for more than one-in-five seniors.
+Without Social Security, almost half of older Americans (40 percent) would live in poverty.

 Social Security is Important to Women

-While Social Security is a program that is vitally important to all Americans, it is especially important to the financial security of women.
-There are a number of reasons why this is so:
+While Social Security is a program that is vitally important to all Americans, it is especially vital to the financial security of women for the following reasons.

-Women live longer than men: Statistics tell us that on average women today who reach age 65 outlive men by 2.3 years.
-That is, women can expect to live to age 86, while men are likely to live to just over age 84.
-Nearly three out of every four individuals age 85 or older are women.
+Women live longer than men: Statistics tell us that on average women today who reach age 65 outlive men by 2.6 years.
+That is, women can expect to live to age 85.4, while men are likely to live to age 82.8.
+Women represent 66 percent of beneficiaries age 85 and older.
 These additional years of longevity increase the risk that women may outlive their savings or that their pensions may lose their purchasing power.

-Women earn smaller paychecks than men: Women who are employed full-time earn almost 20 percent less than men.
+Women earn smaller paychecks than men: Median earnings for women who were employed full-time in 2021 totaled $46,800 while men’s earnings reached $56,628.
 They are also more likely to have low-wage and part-time jobs than men.
-These realities lead to smaller earned benefits from their pension plans and makes it more difficult to save for retirement.
+These realities lead to smaller earned benefits from their defined benefit and defined contribution retirement plans and makes it more difficult to save for retirement.